samcooler/flame_art/flamatik/README.md

 >
 >See the `pi_config` directory readme for how to start and stop in production using systemctl !

-## iInstallation
+## Installation

 Install a recent python.
 Tested with 3.12.
 Current Ubuntu python is 3.10, so tested there too (sam's laptop).
+3.13 may be troublesome, there appears to be an issue with `numpy` and 3.13 (issues compiling and a note from the
+AI there were reported issues).
+At least, there may be an issue with the older NumPy 1.x series. ( last time I tried to use the TOT numpy I had issues, not sure if it's still true ).

 There is a virtual environment checked in, which isn't good practice.
 The venv only works on Sam's laptop.